p-ja/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

 In this task, you will try to deploy a very simple hello-world spring boot app to get a high level understanding of how to deploy an asa-e app and access it.

-1. To invoke the Spring Initializer for creating the Spring Boot application, run the following command :
+1. A typical way to create Spring Boot applications is to use the Spring Initializer at https://start.spring.io/.
+For the purposes of this workshop, we will only invoke the Spring Initializer site via the curl command.

    ```shell
    git clone https://github.com/spring-guides/gs-spring-boot.git